IGMLabs/ab-astro-bookings/docs/TASKS.md

 - [x] Route for an agencies page (`/agencies`) bind lazy to AgenciesModule
 - [x] Use a shared agencies list component on the agencies page
 - [x] Route for an agency page (`/agencies/agency/:id`) bind lazy to AgencyModule
-- [x] Use an agency details component on the agency page

 > Student tasks: